a-h-ismail/tmsolve/README.md

 ```

 ## Matrix mode
 Basic matrix handling (determinant, multiplication, inversion...).
-Access by entering 'M' in any mode.
+Access by entering 'C' in any mode.

 ## Complex mode
 Forces the calculator to work with complex numbers, not needed since scientific mode can handle complex well.
 Access by entering 'M' in any mode.